Disclosure under the California Transparency in Supply Chains Act and UK Modern Slavery Act

 We are a signatory to the American Apparel & Footwear Association’s Commitment to Responsible Recruitment, signifying our commitment to work with our global supply chain partners to create conditions so that no workers pay for their job; workers retain control of their travel documents and have full freedom of movement; and all workers are informed of the basic terms of their employment before leaving home.
 These same principles are reflected in our Code of Conduct for Business Partners.

-We are also members of the Sustainable Apparel Coalition (“SAC”).
-We continue to leverage SAC’s tools, including by requesting our manufacturing contractors to complete the Higg Facility Social & Labor Module (“FSLM”), designed to promote safe and fair social and labor conditions for value chain workers.
+We are also members of Cascale (formerly the Sustainable Apparel Coalition (“SAC”)).
+We continue to leverage Cascale’s tools, including by requesting our manufacturing contractors to complete the Higg Facility Social & Labor Module (“FSLM”), designed to promote safe and fair social and labor conditions for value chain workers.

 A copy of the Employee Code is available on our website at www.capriholdings.com.
 For a copy of the Employee Code, please see here.

-We expect our supply chain partners to conduct their operations in line with our robust factory compliance program, designed to ensure that the dignity of workers is recognized.
+We expect our supply chain partners to conduct their operations in line with our robust Compliance Program, designed to ensure that the dignity of workers is recognized.
+Participation in our Compliance program is mandatory for all of our direct supply chain partners, which include Tier 1 suppliers and may include Tier 2 suppliers, and adhering to our Compliance Program requirements is a prerequisite for establishing and continuing a business relationship with the Company.
 Before conducting business with us, direct supply chain partners are screened through our internal risk assessment process to evaluate the risks of modern slavery at the supplier level.
 When assessing the risks of modern slavery at a manufacturing facility, we also consider that facility’s geographic location and the nature of its manufacturing activities for us, including the anticipated production volume.
 As part of our typical risk assessment process, we conduct preliminary due diligence of each new, potential direct supplier facility and require detailed questionnaires addressing human rights, local regulatory compliance and workers’ rights concerns, amongst other topics, to be completed by these suppliers.
 We may also require on-site audits to be conducted for certain facilities before business is awarded, in addition to our regular audit protocol described below.

 Each direct supplier and licensee must certify compliance with the Supplier Code before being awarded new or additional business with us.
-Our factory compliance program requires our suppliers and licensees to certify that materials used in the manufacture of our products are free from the use of forced labor and human trafficking.
+Our Compliance Program requires our suppliers and licensees to certify that materials used in the manufacture of our products are free from the use of modern slavery.

-As part of our factory compliance program, all direct suppliers must register their factories and facilities with our factory compliance team, indicating the locations of those facilities and authorizing us to conduct compliance audits.
-Our regular audit protocol calls for on-site audits of certain suppliers to be conducted each year based on our risk assessment findings and/or the results of prior audits.
-We also generally conduct announced on-site audits of direct suppliers at least every three years and unannounced audits as the circumstances warrant.
+As part of our Compliance Program, all direct suppliers must register their factories and facilities with our factory compliance team, indicating the locations of those facilities and authorizing us to conduct compliance audits.
+Our regular audit protocol calls for on-site and/or desktop audits of certain suppliers to be conducted on an established cadence based on our risk assessment findings and/or the results of prior audits.
+We also generally conduct announced on-site audits of direct suppliers and unannounced audits as the circumstances warrant.

 As part of our regular audit protocol, an independent third-party auditor evaluates, among other things, a manufacturing contractor’s compliance with our Supplier Code and applicable laws.
 During the on-site audit, the independent third-party auditor will visit and inspect the facility, conduct interviews with supervisors, managers and workers at the facility (without supervisors and managers present), and review relevant books and records of the third-party manufacturer.